omerwe/polyfun/README.md

 <br><br>
 # FAQ
 Q: How can I create my own annotations?
 A: Please read the section called "Creating an annot file" in the [S-LDSC wiki](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) for instructions.
 Note that PolyFun requires adding columns called A1,A2 to uniquely identify SNPs.
+PolyFun accepte annotation files in either .gzipped text or .parquet format (.parquet is much faster).

 <br><br>
 # Contact